shiv19/shiv19.github.io/about.md

 Hi!
 I'm Shiva Prasad, A Tech Enthusiast from India.
 I'm based in Auckland, New Zealand since November 2018.

-I'm currently working as Senior Software Engineer at Bevie and as a Partner at [nStudio](https://nstudio.io).
+I'm currently working as Senior Software Engineer at Simpro and as a Partner at [nStudio](https://nstudio.io).
 And I'm a Developer Expert for NativeScript.
 Previously I've worked as Lead Software Developer at Bfit Technologies and Technology and Product Lead for JyoPal Technologies.